ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_logs_on_ovhcloud_logs_data_platform_analyze_and_work_with_your_logs/guide.en-gb.md

 ### Filter your logs

-Several pre-defined fields have been created in order to make easier your navigation through your logs.
+Several pre-defined fields have been created in order to make your navigation through your logs easier.

 Below, a summary of pre-defined fields: